 Competitive mode will be available soon after Patch 0.49.
 It’ll obviously evolve over time, based on feedback and the experience of the community.
 The important points to remember are:

-Here are the 8 ranks in Competitive mode, which have 3 levels each: Iron, Bronze, Silver, Gold, Platinum, Diamond, Immortal and Radiant.
+There are 9 ranks in Competition mode, each with 3 levels: Iron, Bronze, Silver, Gold, Platinum, Diamond, Ascendant, Immortal and Radiant.

 Riot Games insists on competitive integrity: the ranking system is designed to create balanced playing conditions in Competitive mode, and thus minimise irregularities.
 The system will be able to detect smurfs and will avoid “rank boosting”.
 In short, the publisher wants to make sure that they have a really optimal competitive mode on their new FPS.
 Even if this is promising, it will take a few months to see the results.
 In the meantime, you can find here all the information given by by Riot Games regarding the Competitive mode.